cv/crab/README.md

 Some data about stories can also be edited straight from the command line.
-In that sense, `crab` acts more like a command-line interface to Rally than a bridge between Rally and Cucumber, but the team thought these were *very* convenient features to have:
+In that sense, `crab` acts more like a command-line interface to Rally than a bridge between Rally and Cucumber, but the team thought these were *very* convenient features to have.

+Creating:

     $ crab story create "Secure Access to Flying Fortress Controls"
     US1004: Secure Access to Flying Fortress Controls (grooming)

+Updating and moving:

     $ crab story update US1001 --name "Arms Rockets Upon Successful Boot" --state completed
     US1001: Arms Rockets Upon Successful Boot (completed)

+    $ crab story move US1002
+    US1002: Launches Rockets Upon Command from Evil Mastermind (completed)
+    $ crab story move US1002
+    US1002: Launches Rockets Upon Command from Evil Mastermind (accepted)
+    # eek, found a few problems!
+    $ crab story move US1002 --back
+    US1002: Launches Rockets Upon Command from Evil Mastermind (completed)

+Deleting:

     $ crab story delete US1004 # not in this movie :(
     Story US1004 deleted.

 It is also possible to create, update and delete test cases inside Rally straight from the command line:

     $ crab testcase create US1001 "Rocket Silo Is Unlocked" US1001/TC1501: Rocket Silo Is Unlocked (important medium automated acceptance)